Sameer Mhaisekar

 It's also not unusual in a world of complex, distributed data that each dataset might be stored in a different Log Analytics workspace, and even in different regions, subscriptions, and tenants.
 Getting a singular view or compiling a complete dataset is, therefore, often out of reach with the native tools.

 SquaredUp lets you build a state-of-the-art Azure Log Analytics dashboard with ease.
-By using configurable KQL data streams you can query, summarize, and analyse the raw logs and traces being stored in your workspaces.
+By using configurable KQL data streams you can query, summarize, and analyze the raw logs and traces being stored in your workspaces.
 You can even bring your favorite saved queries directly into SquaredUp and see results immediately.

 When you’re building a dashboard in SquaredUp, there are never any tool-specific steps to take to craft the perfect visualization, regardless of the data source.
 Displaying the results of a complex KQL query doesn’t require any heavy lifting.
 Then, when you need to take that a step further to calculate averages across different time periods or combine metrics into a single graph, it’s just a couple of extra clicks to bring more data into scope and get your answer.